Skip to main content

 Create and Access a VM

-This workflow covers the common provisioning path: create a project, decide how the VM will receive SSH access, submit the VM request, and fetch the resulting VM resource for later operations.
+This workflow covers the common ZennoHosting provisioning path: create a project, resolve live provisioning inputs, decide how the VM will receive access, submit the VM request, and verify the resulting resource state.

 Create the project

-Projects are the parent scope for the VM and most of the resources you will touch afterward.
+Projects are the parent scope for the VM and almost every related resource you will touch afterward.

 curl --request POST \